This post may contain affiliate links. Read my full disclosure policy.

 - 1/4 cup sherry wine ( not sherry vinegar) marsala wine, ruby port (or red wine or white wine) – or leave it out! see notes.

 - 1 teaspoon balsamic vinegar

-Preheat oven to 400F
+- Preheat oven to 400F

-Brush with the egg or eggless wash.
-Score the pastry using a razor blade or sharp knife with your choice of design – cross-hatch, herringbone, leafy vine or just diagonal slits.
-Place in the oven for 35 minutes, checking after 25 and rotating if necessary.
+- Bake: Place the sheet pan on the middle rack in the oven for 35 minutes, checking at 2o mins, and rotating pan for even browning if necessary.
 Let the pastry bake until it is a really deep golden color – to ensure it’s done and flaky all the way through.
 You may need to add 5 more minutes depending on your oven.
-Convection will help if you have this setting (use it for the last 10 minutes) Please, let’s not have any pale pastries!!!
+Convection will help if you have this setting (use it for the last 5-10 minutes) Please, let’s not have any pale pastries!!!
+Nice and golden!